 Student-Advisor agreement

-This document outlines expectations for the student-advisor relationship for the undertaking of a dissertation research project (bachelor’s or master’s) in Experimental Oceanography at UHH.
-If anything herein conflicts with the University, Faculty or Academic programme requirements or guidelines, or those of the relevant courses, then those guidelines supersede what is written here.
-The agreement is open for discussion or revision by mutual agreement at any time during the project work.
+This document outlines expectations for the undertaking of a thesis project where the primary advisor is within the Experimental Oceanography group at UHH.
+If anything conflicts with University or Faculty requirements or guidelines, those requirements supersede what is written here.
+All details are open to discussion or revision by mutual agreement during the project work.

 Expectations of the Student: The most important expectation to communicate is that you, the Student, should take ownership over your educational and research experience.
 From the choice of your Advisor, research project and through to degree completion, you carry the primary responsibility for your success.